 Once you start feeding your baby solid foods at 6 months, you can start introducing water at meals in addition to their breastmilk or formula.
 It isn't necessary, but it is a way for them to learn how to drink from a cup without spilling breastmilk all over them.

-At one year, you can start transitioning to cow's milk.
+At one year, you can start transitioning to milk.
 You should only be giving your baby whole milk, as they need a high fat diet to help promote brain development.
 Keep the amount to around 16oz, or two cups per day.
-If you want to give your baby a milk other than cow's milk, make sure you are talking to a dietitian to ensure your baby's diet is adequate in all the nutrients that they need!
+If you want to give your baby a milk other than cow's milk, learn about the best milk for babies here.

 Starting at one year, it is ok to incorporate a little juice into your baby's diet if you feel the need.
 Don't give more than 4oz per day if you do provide it.
 Know that it is not a nutritional recommendation, and hasn't been for awhile, to provide juice to kids.
 There is nothing in juice that you can't get from a whole piece of fruit.
 You will get more nutrients from the same fruit if eaten as the actual fruit and not just the juice.
 If you do give juice, water it down as much as you can.
 Try to avoid giving it for as long as possible, though!